pokornyv/coursera-getting-and-cleaning-data/README.md

 *  From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Good luck!

+### How to use this code
+Run the *run_analysis.R* script.
+This script downloads the source data from web is necessary, joins the test and training data sets, extracts the data on mean and standard deviation, sets the names labels the data and create a tidy data set with the averages.